richardscull/YetAnotherBombPartyClone/.github/README.md

 ## Description

-This repository contains a clone of the popular game "Bomb Party," developed using Next.js and TypeScript.
+This repository contains a clone of the popular game "BombParty," developed using Next.js and TypeScript.
 Bomb Party is a fast-paced word game where players take turns to type words as quickly as possible to avoid the "bomb" exploding.

 ## Features